wkumari/draft-wkumari-dnsop-extended-error/README.md

    This document specifies a mechanism to extend (or annotate) DNS errors to provide additional information about the cause of the error.
-This information can be used by the resolver to make a decision regarding whether or not to retry, or by technical users attempting to debug issues.
+When properly authenticated, this information can be used by the resolver to make a decision regarding whether or not to retry or it can be used or by technical users attempting to debug issues.

    Here is a reference to an "external" (non-RFC / draft) thing:
    ([IANA.AS_Numbers]).
 And this is a link to an